Somainer/lisa-lang/README.md

 ```

 Also, the `require` function is provided as an option to import modules as records.
 Note that `require` is not a macro, which means dynamic is posssible to achieve via this function.
-`require` also supports importing a `Scala` file, the last expression will be passed as the result.

 ```scheme
 (define mod (require "module"))